simplesamlphp/simplesamlphp.github.io/support/samltracer_privacy.md

 SAML-tracer provides no functionality in and of itself to share personal data with third parties.
 The SimpleSAMLphp project does not sell personal data to third parties.
 Transfers to third parties are by the user’s (or its developer’s) use of the plugin within approved use cases only and there is no transfer or use outside of the plugin’s core functionality, whether to determine creditworthiness or for lending purposes or otherwise.

 The SAML-tracer does not install cookies.
 It does not enable third party websites to see that it is installed.
 SAML-tracer does not require the collection of visited URLs or user search terms for the add-on to work.
 Search functionality provided or loaded by the add-on does not collect search terms or intercept searches that are going to a add-on’s primary function.

 If the user processes any personal data on behalf of third parties, the user is responsible for their own compliance with data protection laws.
 The user should check and is referred to the privacy policies of all third party platforms which they choose to visit.

 ## 5. Additional Privacy Protocols

-The SAML-tracer plugin does not:
+The SAML-tracer plugin does *not*:
 -	leak local or user-specific information to websites or other applications (e.g. through native messaging)
 -	use native messaging
 -	store personal data from private browsing sessions; no information that identifies a user across browsing sessions or containers is made available to web content
--	add-on injecting advertising into web page content.
+-	add-on injecting advertising into web page content
 -	inclusion any cryptocurrency miners
 -	modify web content or facilitate redirects to include affiliate promotion tags